GenesysCloudBlueprints/simple-ivr-deploy-with-cx-as-code-blueprint/blueprint/index.md

 ## Solution components

 * **Genesys Cloud** - A suite of Genesys Cloud services for enterprise-grade communications, collaboration, and contact center management.
-In this solution, you use an Architect inbound email flow, along with a Genesys Cloud integration, data action, queues, and email configuration.
+In this solution, you use an Architect IVR and in-bound call flows.
 * **Archy** - A Genesys Cloud command-line tool for building and managing Architect flows.
 * **CX as Code** - A Genesys Cloud Terraform provider that provides a command line interface for declaring core Genesys Cloud objects.